filipslezaklab/poc-smart-card-setup/README.md

 ## What does this do

 - Checks if smart card supports RSA4096
-- Makes primary RSA key with 2 subkeys
+- Makes primary RSA key with 2 sub-keys
 - Exports primary key's public PGP key into `public.asc`
 - Exports authorization public key as OpenSSH formatted data into `ssh.asc`
-- Imports 2 subkeys and primary key into the card into Authorization, Decryption and Signing slots
+- Imports 2 sub-keys and primary key into the card Authorization, Decryption and Signing slots
+- Sets example metadata

 ## How to run